GachaMations/gacha-club-fonts/README.md

-# gacha-club-fonts
+# Gacha Club Fonts
-Fonts from the game files of Gacha Club.
+All the fonts from Gacha Club exported for use in other software.<br>
+Should work with literally any software that supports external fonts.